danger

 About the Washington Park Reservoir

-The Washington Park Reservoir is in Washington Park, just west of the International Rose Test Garden.
+The Washington Park Reservoir is in Washington Park, just east of the International Rose Test Garden.
 The park has played a key role in Portland’s water system since the 1890s, when the City built two drinking water reservoirs to store water from the Bull Run Watershed.

-The Portland Water Bureau completed a once-in-a-generation project to replace the old reservoirs.
+The Portland Water Bureau completed a once-in-a-lifetime project to replace the old reservoirs.
 The new underground reservoir was built to modern standards.
 Since 2021, the new reservoir has been supplying water to Portland’s west side.

 • Two reflecting pools that occupy the same space as the former drinking water reservoirs